eclipse-vertx/vert.x/core_manual_js.md

     httpServer.listen(8080);

-The configuration is a JSON object that takes the following fields:
+The configuration can take the following fields:

 * `prefix`: A url prefix for the application.
 All http requests whose paths begins with selected prefix will be handled by the application.
 This property is mandatory.
 * `insert_JSESSIONID`: Some hosting providers enable sticky sessions only to requests that have JSESSIONID cookie set.
 This setting controls if the server should set this cookie to a dummy value.
 By default setting JSESSIONID cookie is enabled.
 More sophisticated beaviour can be achieved by supplying a function.